seversond/timeseries-viz/README.md

 # More Detail

 The python code reads the json_data.log.gz file.
 It pulls out a key set of records to produce the required data for the plot.
-One the plot is produced it is added to the template.html file and written as index.html.
+Once the plot is produced it is added to the template.html file and written as index.html.
 The index.html file can stand alone.
 It does use bootstap and plotly cdn references, which save on download time and will speed rendering.
 But can become obsolete.